trans-travel/trans-travel/us/ks.md

 they had used the bathroom for years).
 The son's presence was also objected to by another bathroom user in addition to library staff, showing that this policing bathrooms is on the mind of Kansas citizens.
+Note that in addition to these actions, these laws while targeting trans people also place gender non-conforming cis women at risk of invasive questioning and state action.

 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms,